Menu

 • Never respond directly to anything you find disturbing - save or print it, log off and tell an adult.

-A copy of our Internet & E-learning Policy can be found under the Safeguarding section of our Policies area of the website.
+A copy of our Online Safety Policy can be found under the Safeguarding section of our Policies area of the website.

-Although there are further links on the 'Health and Wellbeing'Parent Resources' pages of our website, the following link is a really useful site which gives you the latest e-safety information. mobiles and websites.
+Although there are further links on the 'Health and Wellbeing'Parent Resources' pages of our website, the following links are really useful sites which give you the latest online safety information.
 More importantly, it offers a safe place to report if you feel uncomfortable or worried about someone you may be chatting to online.